Link: Apply now for the Chase Sapphire Preferred® Card

 Bottom line

-The Chase Sapphire Preferred is offering a welcome bonus of 100,000 Ultimate Rewards upon completing minimum spending.
+The Chase Sapphire Preferred is offering an exceptional welcome bonus of 100,000 Ultimate Rewards upon completing minimum spending.
 This great bonus will get you at least $1,250 worth of travel, though potentially much more than that, thanks to Chase’s travel partners.

-In my opinion this is the most well-rounded mid-range credit card out there, and this is the perfect time to apply, as offers on the card don’t get better than this.
+In my opinion this is the most well-rounded mid-range credit card out there, and offers on the card don’t get better than this.
+If you’ve been interested, the offer is ending soon, so now is the time to apply.

 Do you plan on picking up the Chase Sapphire Preferred with 100K bonus points?